leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 ```

-Finally, we will write a `Render` function to be able to display the state of our realm.
+Finally, we will write a `Render` function to display the state of our realm.
 The Render function will display all whitelists that currently exist in the state of the realm, along with their details.

 ```
 func Render(path string) string {